RoStrap/rostrap.github.io/docs/Libraries/Try.md

 # Try
-An asynchronous pcall-wrapper library for controlling the flow of error-prone, interdependent functions.
+(DEPRECATED) An asynchronous pcall-wrapper library for controlling the flow of error-prone, interdependent functions.

 ## How to use
 Upon requiring the Library, it returns a function called Try: